Information for Majors and Minors

 - Guidelines for a Dual Bachelor's Degree

 - Minor in German, Dutch, Norwegian and Yiddish

 - Minor in Germanic Studies

 Students majoring in German first complete as many beginning and/or intermediate language-skills courses as they need to achieve 300- level proficiency in the language.
 Students without previous study of German complete either the regular sequence G100-G150-G200-G250- G300 or the accelerated sequence G105-G106-G300.
 (More information about the language-skills sequences is available.)
 Many students declaring a German major have placed out of one or more language-skills courses on the basis of an achievement or placement test score or transfer credit from another institution.
 (More information about placement and special credit is available.)

-Students must complete 26 credit hours of Germanic Studies course credit at the 300 and 400 level, including at least 20 credit hours in courses taught in German.
-At least 12 of those 20 credit hours must be at the 400 level
+Students must complete 30 credit hours in the major, including 26 credit hours of Germanic Studies courses at the 300 and 400 level.
+At least 20 credit hours must be in courses taught in German; a minimum of 12 of these 20 credit hours must be at the 400 level.